Saghen/blink.cmp/doc/configuration/reference.md

   -- When false, will not show the completion window automatically when in a snippet show_in_snippet = true,

+  -- When true, will show completion window after backspacing show_on_backspace = false,

+  -- When true, will show completion window after backspacing into a keyword show_on_backspace_in_keyword = false,

   -- When true, will show the completion window after accepting a completion and then backspacing into a keyword show_on_backspace_after_accept = true,